chupacca/Setup-and-or-Notes/notes/oscp_notes/oscp_playbook.md

 - - - - - - - - - - - - - - - - - - - - -

-1. Run `ifconfig, ipconfig, or ip addr` to see what IP range you are
+1. Run `ifconfig, ipconfig, or ip addr` to see what IP subnet you're in

   + We're going to target the **last octet** of your IP address
    -  So if `10.11.1.12`, then we're targeting where the `12`